wasp-lang/wasp/web/docs/advanced/deployment/manually.md

 ## Netlify

 Netlify is a static hosting solution that is free for many use cases.
-You will need Netlify account and [Netlify CLI](https://docs.netlify.com/cli/get-started/) installed to follow these instructions.
+You will need a Netlify account and [Netlify CLI](https://docs.netlify.com/cli/get-started/) installed to follow these instructions.

 Make sure you are logged in with Netlify CLI.
 You can check if you are logged in with `netlify status`, and if you are not, you can log in with `netlify login`.